House Mountain (Knox County, Tennessee): Broadcasting history

 Located about a half mile east of House Mountain on much lower Zachary Ridge (behind House Mountain in the picture) is a 1751 ft broadcasting tower, formerly owned and used by WBIR-TV, Channel 10, Knoxville.
 The tall tower was actually built in 1963 because the former owners of WBIR— seeking to expand their broadcast coverage in the early 1960s— were unable to purchase private property atop House Mountain to build a new, much shorter tower for their antenna.

 In a 1983 interview with PM Magazine, John Reece, former WATE-TV program director and former shareholder in the station's ownership, told the intriguing story of how House Mountain contributed a small part to Knoxville's broadcasting history.
 According to Reece, WBIR— WATE's VHF rival in Knoxville— had long wanted to move from its original 800 ft tower on Sharp's Ridge in downtown Knoxville (which is still standing), to a much higher site atop House Mountain.
 If a new WBIR tower had been built atop House Mountain 15 mi away as the station's owners had planned, the tower would have only needed to be about 600 to 700 ft to reach the 1800 ft allowable height above average terrain (HAAT) the Federal Communications Commission (FCC) had already approved for the station.
 According to Reece, so sure was WBIR of moving to House Mountain, the station had concrete piers staked off in 1962, and had already drilled through some of the rocky escarpment on the mountain's apex.
 Some of those are visible rock outcroppings today.

 Reece said his former co-investors, Mountcastle Broadcasting, the then-owners of WATE, who had been anticipating a WBIR House Mountain tower and its wide broadcasting coverage area, quickly purchased that property, which happened to be the only property for sale on the mountaintop that could be used as a tower base.
 The WATE owners then convinced the adjoining property owners not to sell their property atop House Mountain, citing aesthetic reasons.
 Thus, WBIR was forced to spend millions of dollars in 1963 to build a taller tower for its broadcasting antenna in the surrounding valley below.
 The resulting 1751 ft tower, now owned by South Central Communications and used by its local station, WIMZ-FM 103.5, was and still is the tallest man-made structure in the state of Tennessee.
 After WBIR was forced to build the tall tower, WATE then sold its newly acquired House Mountain property to a private owner.

-Eventually, WBIR-TV moved to a shorter tower (1,504 ft) back on Sharp's Ridge in downtown Knoxville, built right next to its original 800 ft tower.
+Eventually, WBIR-TV moved to a shorter tower (1,504 ft) back on Sharp's Ridge near downtown Knoxville, built right next to its original 800 ft tower.
 Ironically, WATE-TV now operates an adjacent tower on Sharp's Ridge, which is 20 ft higher than WBIR-TV's.